 TIP: To smooth out the top of the icing, after the icing dried a bit, I dipped a knife into a small bowl of water and gently smoothed out the icing so it would be flatter.

-You may like my Almond Sour Cream Pound Cake with Heart-Shaped Strawberries which is also heart-shaped and perfect for Valentine’s Day!
+This Almond Sour Cream Pound Cake with Heart-Shaped Strawberries which is also heart-shaped, is perfect for Valentine’s Day!

 Here is a list of gift ideas, albeit some are traditional, to help you to decide:

 - wrist watch, jewelry, perfume or cologne (most people like at least one of these)

 - massage gift card or couples massage (who doesn’t like a massage?)

 - a hand painted personalized painting of a heart with your names in it (I love this idea)

 - promise cards- back rub, favorite homemade dinner, etc.

 - nice dinner reservations (I personally like this one)